Dogs and Fear of Fireworks

 - To further minimise distress, you can use a Dog Appeasing Pheromone.
 It is a synthetic version of a chemical produced by the mother shortly after she has given birth.
 The pheromone reassures newborn puppies and naturally calms them down.
 Scientists have discovered it also helps calm older dogs as well for a wide range of anxiety related behaviour.

-- You can combine a DAP diffuser with a CD that you can use to gradually desensitise your dog to typical firework noises.
+- You can combine a pheromone diffuser with a CD that you can use to gradually desensitise your dog to typical firework noises.
 This usually takes a few weeks to see a marked improvement, and is best carried out well in advance for optimum results.

 - A herbal remedy known as Scullcap & Valerian can also aid calming your dog, as can Bach’s Rescue Remedy.